 - You see a new rash on your body.

-- You have a fever (high body temperature).
+- You have a fever.

-SEEK CARE IMMEDIATELY IF:Call 911 or an ambulance if you have any signs of a heart attack:
+You have any of the following signs of a heart attack:

-- Discomfort or pain in your back, neck, jaw, stomach, or one or both of your arms
+- Discomfort or pain in your back, neck, jaw, stomach, or arm

-- A sudden cold sweat, particularly in combination with chest discomfort or trouble breathing
+- A sudden cold sweat, lightheadedness, dizziness, or nausea, especially with chest pain or trouble breathing